carlosolarte/java-dist/docs/01-intro/content.md

 ```
 ---
 ### Java 1.5
-- Stubs for RMI dynamically generated (more on CM3)
+- Stubs for _RMI_ dynamically generated (more on CM3)
-- _Annotations_ : allows intermediary softwares (compilers, interpreters, environnements, ...) to test, verify or even add code. (more on CM4)
+- _Annotations_ : allow intermediary softwares (compilers, interpreters,
+environnements, ...) to test, verify or even add code. (more on next CMs)

 ---
 ### Java 1.6